Create project

 Change project settings (optional)

-Extensions can use the System.Windows.Forms
+You can use the System.Windows.Forms

-To use it, set the UseWindowsForms
+If you want to use it, set the UseWindowsForms

 attribute in the project file to true